Postoperative Instructions

 DO

-- Stay active, walk regularly to improve your muscle strength and balance and also to prevent blood clots and other complications of inactivity
+• Stay active, walk regularly to improve your muscle strength and balance and to prevent blood clots and other complications of inactivity.

-- It is okay to take shower on day 5 after surgery.
-Avoid the spray hitting the incision.
+• It is okay to take shower on day 3 after surgery if there is no drainage.
+Avoid water hitting the incision.

-- While showering, cover the wound area with an impermeable dressing and change it after the shower; try to expose the incision to the open air as much as possible if there are no drainage pipes in place.
+• While taking shower, cover incision with impermeable dressing and change it after the shower; keep incision open to air if no drainage.

-- Watch for signs of infection including a body temperature higher than 101, local redness or drainage issues.
-Call our office immediately if you develop any of those signs.
+• Watch for signs of infection including body temperature higher than 101, local redness or drainage.
+Call our office if develop any of those signs.

 DON’T